TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 #### Nvidia:

-To install support for the Vulkan API, you must install the **proprietary** drivers.
+To install support for the Vulkan API and its tools, execute the following command as root:

 To install them, execute the following command as root: